Technology & Data

 The four types of social media marketing failure I see most often are:

 This type of social media marketing failure masks a bigger problem – any business not committing time and energy to marketing its products and services is asking to be taken out of business.
-Particularly with more companies getting involved in effective social media engagement to drive traffic, increase loyalty and increase sales.
+Particularly with more companies getting involved in effective social media marketing and blog marketing to drive traffic, increase loyalty and increase sales via social media engagement.

 Solution – create dedicated time for consistent social media marketing, or outsource it to a trusted professional consultant.